27 Business Analyst (BA) CV Samples for 2026

 Why this CV works

-• The best way to prove that you’re truly proficient in the skills you list in your IT business analyst CV is to demonstrate those same skills in action in your work experience section.
+• The best way to prove that you’re actually a pro at the skills you list is to show those same skills in action in your work experience section.
+As you write your bullet points, look for ways to integrate these skills naturally.

-See more IT business analyst CVs >
+See more IT business analyst resumes >

 Healthcare Business Analyst CV